 Toyota Industries has a divisional organization system, with significant authority delegated to each business division.
 For especially crucial matters, however, we have established the Business Operation Committee to enable the president to meet with the heads of each business division regularly to monitor and follow the status of their business execution.
-At meetings of the Management Council, directors, managing officers and corporate auditors convene to report and confirm the monthly status of business operations and share overall deliberations at Board of Directors meetings and other management-related information.
+At meetings of the Management Council, directors, managing officers and audit & supervisory board members convene to report and confirm the monthly status of business operations and share overall deliberations at Board of Directors meetings and other management-related information.

 Corporate Governance Structure